-How to Serve an Eviction Notice in Maryland
+How To Serve an Eviction Notice in Maryland

-How to Serve an Eviction Notice in Maryland
+How To Serve an Eviction Notice in Maryland

 In Maryland, in order for the delivery of a lease termination or eviction notice to be legal, certain rules and procedures must be followed.
 If they are not and the case proceeds to court, the case may be postponed or dismissed by a judge.